tyagiaradhya099-arch/AI-Student-OS/README.md

 An AI-powered productivity web application built using **Flask** that helps students manage their academic life from one dashboard.

-An AI-powered productivity web application built using **Flask** that helps students manage their academic life from one dashboard.

 It combines task management, notes, study planning, calendar scheduling, and productivity tools into one simple application.

 ## 🌟 Project Highlights